 From the moment he entered the NBA he was one of the best players in the league and after a few years, it was obvious that he was in a stratosphere all by himself.
-While a 9 year career would have been relatively short, Mike still accomplished enough in that brief period of time to solidify himself as the game’s greatest player.
+While a nine year career would have been relatively short, Mike still accomplished enough in that brief period of time to solidify himself as the game’s greatest player.
 He covered all the bases.
 He displayed an elite skill level and garnered enough accolades to appease those whose parameters for greatness are more superficial.
-While his ring count would be cut in half he’d still have a 3 peat, 7 scoring titles (this has to be discussed further), DPOY, Rookie of the Year, Olympic Gold Medal, 3 Finals MVPs, 3 regular season MVPs, 7 All NBA First Team nods, 9 All Star selections, 1 All Star Game MVP, 6 NBA All Defensive First Team selections, 2 Slam Dunk titles and career averages of 32-6-6.
+While his ring count would be cut in half he’d still have a three peat, seven scoring titles (this has to be discussed further), DPOY, Rookie of the Year, two Olympic Gold Medals, three Finals MVPs, three regular season MVPs, seven All NBA First Team nods, nine All Star selections, an All Star Game MVP, six NBA All Defensive First Team selections, two Slam Dunk titles and career averages of 32-6-6.
 And I’m sure I’m missing something but I’m not looking it up.
 This will suffice.
 If that doesn’t read like a G.O.A.T. resume’ you just can’t read.

 Even beyond the stats and awards, from ’84-’93 Mike gave us legendary moments that are etched into our memories and shown on highlight reels until the end of time.
 63 pts in the Boston Garden, “The Shot”, Free Throw line dunk, switching hands in mid air on the Lakers, “The Shrug”, going baseline and dunking on Pat Ewing, 55 pts in the ’93 Finals.
 Moments like these combined with sustained dominance is what transcends a person from great player to mythological legend.